gruntwork-io/docs/_docs-sources/iac/usage/using-the-library.md

 <!-- Leaving this commented out since these two docs pages are coming soon -->
 <!-- You can dive deeper into this topic in [composing your own service](./composing-your-own-service.md). -->

-Lastly, consider how else you might test you module.
+Lastly, consider how else you might test your module.
 Are there additional success or failure cases you would want to add?
 To learn more about testing using Terratest, refer to the [official document](https://terratest.gruntwork.io/docs/getting-started/quick-start/).